Kathleen-Kish/Retinal_Ganglion_Cell/README.md

 Kathleen Kish
 July 29, 2022

 Source files to model extracellular stimulation of a retinal ganglion cell.
 Associated with the following paper: Kathleen Kish, Scott Lempka, and James Weiland.
-"Modelling extracellular stimulation of retinal ganglion cells: theoretical and practical aspects."
+"Modelling extracellular stimulation of retinal ganglion cells: theoretical and practical aspects." doi: https://doi.org/10.1088/1741-2552/acbf79

 Included is the Python code (jupyter notebook) to generate a morphologically-realistic mammalian retinal ganglion cell, as well as .mod files for biophysical modeling in the NEURON software environment.